ceifeirocv/manager-bar-web/README.md

 - Fast page transitions with Next.js App Router
 - Type-safe code with TypeScript
 - Styling with Tailwind CSS
+- Beautiful and accessible UI components with Shadcn UI

 ## License